Reviewed by Daniel Mirkovic

 Most insurance companies can add earthquake coverage to your policy for an extra charge.
 Earthquakes can occur almost anywhere, not just in Vancouver, so it’s an important coverage to have.
-At Square One, we automatically include earthquake coverage in all of our policies.
+At Square One, we automatically include earthquake coverage in some of our policies.

 Traditional insurance companies usually include some form of water damage protection.
 However, it can be quite limited, and often excludes water backup, which can sometimes be added for an extra charge.
 Square One automatically includes protection against most types of water damage in all of our policies.

-In the event of a loss that requires physical reconstruction, your home will suddenly become subject to today’s building codes and bylaws.
-The bylaws in your area may have changed since your house was built, or may require that you rebuild your entire home even if it’s only partially damaged.
+In the event of a loss that requires physical reconstruction, your house will suddenly become subject to today’s building codes and bylaws.
+The bylaws in your area may have changed since your house was built, or may require that you rebuild your entire house even if it’s only partially damaged.
 Either situation can result in significant additional costs, which you will be left to pay out of your own pocket if you don’t carry this coverage.
 Bylaw coverage is another optional add-on available from most home insurance providers; at Square One, we automatically cover the cost to upgrade your building after an insured loss so that it complies with current mandatory codes or bylaws – with no limit.
 This is a very important coverage that is often overlooked.
 Without it, you could be out thousands of dollars; at Square One, you don’t have to worry.

 Traditional insurance policies provide a specified amount of coverage for certain specialty items, whether you own any or not.
 These items include sporting equipment, bicycles, computers, cell phones, jewellery, silverware, and collectible items.
 At Square One, you can insure only the specialty items you want, for the amounts of coverage you want.